rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 <figure id="figure-5-15">
     <img src="{{ 'assets/illustrations/FIG-5-15.jpg' | relative_url }}" alt="Ovink with different without and with serifs">
-    <figcaption>Figure 5.15: The two versions of Ovink differing only in relation to the
+    <figcaption><strong>Figure 5.15:</strong> The two versions of Ovink differing only in relation to the
 serifs.</figcaption>
 </figure>